JamesVirgo/udm-setup/README.md

 ### Fishnet file (optional)
 A vector Fishnet file

+### New settlement locations
+A .csv file for new settlement locations to consider when locating new dwellings.
+* file type: .csv
+* headings:
+  * name - a name for the settlement location (could just be an ID)
+  * x - the X coordiante for the new settlement location (in British National Grid)
+  * y - the y coordiante for the new settlement location (in British National Grid)

 ### Methods
 #### (1) Generate a grid
 To generate a grid only using a list of LADs or GOR's